sdjanian/sf_sleep/README.md

 ## Datasets
 The full model was trained on the MESA dataset which be accessed [here](https://sleepdata.org/datasets/mesa) and the SoundFocus dataset can be downloaded from [here]().
 An example data set for this was created and stored in the folder "example_data" which contains small snipets of randomized data in the correct format for testing the code.
+## Preprocessing
+### MESA dataset
+To extract the raw ECG and sleep staging labels from the MESA dataset use `preprocessing/data_loader_class.py` to combine the .edf files with the annotation and create pickle files in the format "epoch x samples+label".
+For a dataset recorded at 256 Hz with a 100 sleep epochs it creates a pandas DataFrame and stores it as a (100,7681) pickle file.
+### Binary ECG
+To create a binary mask of the peaks in the ECG signal as used in [Sun, H., Ganglberger, W., Panneerselvam, E., Leone, M.J., Quadri, S.A., Goparaju, B., Tesh, R.A., Akeju, O., Thomas, R.J. and Westover, M.B., 2020.
+Sleep staging from electrocardiography and respiration with deep learning.
+Sleep, 43(7), p.zsz306.](https://academic.oup.com/sleep/article/43/7/zsz306/5682785) we modified their code which is available at [github.com/bdsp-core/ecg_respiration_sleep_staging](https://github.com/bdsp-core/ecg_respiration_sleep_staging).
+The modified code that generates binary masks from the output of `preprocessing/data_loader_class.py` is `preprocessing/create_mask_pickles.py`.

 ### Alligned SoundFocus data
-If the folder "aligned_sleep_data_set" does not exist it can be prepared using `preprocessing/soundfocus_sleep_dataset_alignment.py` if the dataset has already been downloaded and stored as "Sleep Study Dataset"
+If the folder "aligned_sleep_data_set" does not exist it can be prepared using `preprocessing/soundfocus_sleep_dataset_alignment.py` if the dataset has already been downloaded and stored as "Sleep Study Dataset".
+This synchronizes the ECG from the .edf files with the PPG from the Empatica sensor.

 ## Installing environment
 The code was written in python and a virtual environment with all the dependencies can be created using the "environment_installer.yaml" file.
 In the Anaconda Prompt it can be installed using `conda env create -f environment_installer.yaml`.
 To test if the environment is setup correctly, run `check_setup_example.py`.